How do I update my model? On the resilience of Predictive Process Monitoring models to change: Conclusion

 In this paper, we have provided a first investigation of different update strategies for \ppm models in the context of the outcome prediction problem.
-In particular, we have evaluated the performance of four update strategies, namely \textbf{do nothing}, \textbf{re-train with no hyperopt}, \textbf{full re-train}, and \textbf{incremental update}, applied to Random Forest, the reference technique for outcome prediction, on a number of real and synthetic \dss with and without explicit Concept Drift.

-The results show that the need of updating a \ppm model is a real need for typical real life event logs (regardless of the presence of an explicit Concept Drift).
+In particular, we have evaluated the performance of four update strategies, namely \textbf{do nothing}, \textbf{re-train with no hyperopt}, \textbf{full re-train}, and \textbf{incremental update}, applied to Random Forest, the reference technique for outcome-oriented predictions, on a number of real and synthetic \dss with and without explicit Concept Drift.
+The cost-effectiveness of the different update strategies has been evaluated in the simple case where only one train and one test set are available, and in the more complex scenario where new batches of data become continuously available.
+The results show that the need to update a \ppm model is real for typical real-life event logs (regardless of the presence of an explicit Concept Drift).
 They also show the potential of incremental learning strategies for \ppm in real environments.

-An avenue for future work is the extension of our evaluation to different prediction problems such as remaining time and sequence prediction, which would, in turn, extend the evaluation to different reference Machine Learning techniques such as regression and LSTM, respectively.
-Finally, we look forward deepening our understanding of incremental learning models.
-We believe the potential of incremental models is under-appreciated and clever solutions could be applied to deliver more stable performances while retaining the positive sides of the \textit{update} functions.
+An avenue for future work is the extension of our evaluation to different prediction problems such as remaining time and sequence predictions, which would, in turn, extend the evaluation to different reference Machine Learning techniques such as regression and LSTM, respectively.
+Also, a deeper investigation of the proposed cost-effectiveness framework in the context of the proposed update strategies will allow us to come up with more detailed best practices to guide the user in understanding which strategy is the most appropriate one under specific contextual conditions.